CamaraLab/CAJAL/docs/computing-intracell-distance-matrices.rst

 directory.
-For each \*.tiff file in the input directory, :func:`sample_seg.compute_and_save_intracell_all` breaks the image down into its separate cells, samples a given number of points between each one, and writes the resulting resulting intracell distance matrix for each cell to its own text file in the output directory.
+For each \*.tiff file in the input directory, :func:`sample_seg.compute_and_save_intracell_all` breaks the image down into its separate cells, samples a given number of points between each one, and writes the resulting resulting intracell distance matrix for each cell to a single collective database for all files in the directory.

 .. code-block:: python

 		infolder ="/home/jovyan/CAJAL/CAJAL/data/tiff_images_cleaned/"
-		outfolder="/home/jovyan/CAJAL/CAJAL/data/tiff_sampled_50/"
+		db_name="/home/jovyan/CAJAL/CAJAL/data/tiff_sampled_50.json"
 		sample_seg.compute_and_save_intracell_all(
 		       infolder,
-		       outfolder,
+		       db_name,
 		       n_sample = 50,
+		       num_cores = 8,
 		       background = 0,
 		       discard_cells_with_holes = False,
-		       only_longest = False,
+		       only_longest = False
-		       num_cores = 8)
+		       )

-`infolder`, `outfolder`, and `n_sample` are as in the previous two sections. `background` is the index for the background color; it is zero by default.
+`infolder`, `db_name`, and `n_sample` are as in the previous two sections. `background` is the index for the background color; it is zero by default.
 If the flag `discard_cells_with_holes` is set to True, the function will ignore any cells which have multiple boundaries, which helps to filter out